-- 1. It should be understood that when school is cancelled due to inclement weather this automatically cancels all activities scheduled for our students on that day. - 2.
+- 1. When school is cancelled due to inclement weather this automatically cancels all activities scheduled for our students on that day. - 2.
 During snow days, all main doors are locked.
 If you desire access to the building, telephone ahead of time to make arrangements. - 3.
 EVENING SNOW CONDITIONS: In the event of storm conditions during the early evening, the decision to close schools the following day will be made as early as possible.

-The following is a list of Radio & TV stations that will be contacted in the event of schools closings:
+The following is a list of Radio & TV stations that will be contacted in the event of school closings:

-Radio
+Radio Television